Alexander Valley Guide

 For outdoor lovers, Alexander Valley is conveniently located along the Russian River.
 Float or paddle through the Alexander Valley with River’s Edge Kayak & Canoe Trips, which is among the local outfitters that offer trips down the Russian River via kayak, canoe, or standup paddleboard.
 For outdoor adventure by land, Fitch Mountain and Healdsburg Ridge Open Space Preserve are in the town of Healdsburg itself, and both are gorgeous hikes.
 Due west from Healdsburg is Lake Sonoma, which has more than 40 miles of hiking trails, and boat and kayak rentals available at the marina.
 On a rainy day, travelers can pop into the Lake Sonoma Visitor Center and Fish Hatchery to learn more about the local history and see an operating fish hatchery in action.

 By night, there's Raven Theatre in Healdsburg, which hosts more than 100 theatrical productions annually.
 Meanwhile, live music takes place on weekends at bars like Geyserville Gun Club and Elephant In The Room in Healdsburg.

 Where To Eat

 Where to eat in and around the Alexander Valley begins in Healdsburg, which boasts numerous award-winning restaurants.
-Single Thread was the first Sonoma County restaurant to be awarded three Michelin stars, which it received for 2019, while Madrona Manor is Healdsburg’s other Michelin-starred restaurant.
+Single Thread was the first Sonoma County restaurant to be awarded three Michelin stars, which it received for 2019.
 Other notable Healdsburg restaurants include Valette, Bravas Bar de Tapas, Barndiva, and Campo Fina.

 North of Healdsburg, the small town of Geyserville is known for its Italian offerings with Diavola Pizzeria & Salumeria and Catelli's.
 Guests waiting for a table, or who want a post-dinner libation, can enjoy a drink at Geyserville Gun Club next door.
 Continuing south, the town of Windsor boasts an eclectic range of cuisine, which includes KC's American Kitchen, KIN Windsor, Tomi Thai, and Ume Japanese Bistro.